Valeriyako/Thesis-implementation/README.md

 ## Synthesis Methods
 1. Document-wide Synthesis: Synthesizing insights from the entire document text at once.
 2. Sectional Synthesis: Synthesizing all instances of the same section (e.g., "Payment Terms") across multiple documents simultaneously.
-Incremental Synthesis: Combining information two sections at a time, progressively building the synthesized output.
+3. Incremental Synthesis: Combining information two sections at a time, progressively building the synthesized output.

+Together, these methods form five distinct summarization-synthesis combinations that are being implemented.

 ## Document Analysis
-A new document analysis is performed to evaluate the LLM's ability to:
+A new document analysis is performed to evaluate LLM's ability to:
 1. Identify Missing Common Clauses: Detect which clauses from a predefined reference list are absent in a new document.
 2. Detect Atypical Clauses: Identify clauses present in the new document that are not included in the reference list, highlighting potentially unusual or unexpected content.